 - 1. Demonstrate spiritual maturity by his or her attitudes, values, personal consecration, faithfulness, cooperation, and dedication to Christian principles. - 2.
 Give evidence of his or her commitment to the Pentecostal requisites by living a Spirit-filled, Spirit-endued, and Spirit-directed life. - 3.
 Show a vision for world evangelism by encouraging active cross-cultural missions inasmuch as no church is truly indigenous unless it is missionary. - 4.
-Demonstrate that he or she has sound knowledge of biblical exeges is and biblical theology. - 5.
+Demonstrate that he or she has a firm, solid knowledge of biblical exeges is and biblical theology. - 5.
 Give evidence that general education in social studies and sciences has augmented his or her effectiveness in Christian service. - 6.
-Show ministerial skills in study habits, administration, human relations, and methods of teaching. - 7.
+Show a mastery of ministerial skills in study habits, administration, human relations, and methods of teaching. - 7.
 Demonstrate increased effectiveness in Christian service in the local church context or give evidence of readiness to enter into further studies. - 8.
 Give evidence that he or she is committed to maintaining a healthy lifestyle in terms of diet, exercise, and rest. - 9.
-Express Christian cultural values in terms of refinement, appreciation, and social attitudes and skills. - 10.
-Demonstrate that he or she is committed to continued growth subsequent to the campus experience. - 11.
+Express Christian ethics in terms of refinement, appreciation, and social attitudes and skills.

+- 10. Demonstrate that he or she is committed to continued growth subsequent to the campus experience. - 11.
 Perform on a level equivalent to the graduates of institutions with similar programs anywhere in the world.

-WAAST CAMPUS
+CAMPUS

-WAAST is located in Lomé, Togo, on fifteen acres of land.
-The campus includes a chapel, library, student dining hall, student lounge, administration complex, dormitories for 200 students, classrooms, and faculty housing.
+The WAAST/AGGST campus is located in Lomé, Togo, on fifteen acres of land.
+It includes a chapel, library, cafeteria, bookstore, administration complex, dormitories for 200 students, classrooms, and faculty housing.